The Pied Pipers: Modern era

 Billboard reported that Virginia Maxie replaced Hutton in December 1949.)
 Hutton married Axel Stordahl, the other half of Dorsey's original arranging team.
 Just as Jo Stafford (who had married Paul Weston) had her husband's orchestra accompany her on her solo hits, June Hutton's solo hits on Capitol in the 1950s featured Stordahl's orchestra as backing group.

 Louanne Hogan, who was the dubbed singing voice behind several movie stars, was briefly a member of The Pied Pipers in 1951.
 Lee Gotch, who had sung in the 1940s with the swing group Six Hits and a Miss, joined the Pied Pipers from 1954 to 1967, during which time he recorded an LP by Lee Gotch's Ivy Barflies.
-The Pied Pipers appeared on the December 12, 1955 episode 'Ricky's European Booking' on TV's "I Love Lucy".
+The Pied Pipers appeared on the December 12, 1955 episode "Ricky's European Booking" on TV's I Love Lucy.

-The Pied Pipers sang on a few tracks of Frank Sinatra's 1950s studio albums, backed up Sam Cooke on his No. 1 hit, "You Send Me", and made a guest appearance on I Love Lucy.
+The Pied Pipers sang on a few tracks of Frank Sinatra's 1950s studio albums, and backed up Sam Cooke on his No. 1 hit, "You Send Me".

-Current
+21st century group

 The current Pied Pipers are Nancy Knorr, Don Lucas, Kevin Kennard, Chris Sanders, and David Zack.
 The group frequently performs with the Jimmy Dorsey Orchestra.

 Recognition

-In both 1944 and 1945, The Pied Pipers won awards from Down Beat magazine as the best and most popular group of the year.
+In 1944 and 1945, the group won awards from Down Beat magazine as the best and most popular group of the year.
 The group was inducted into the Vocal Group Hall of Fame in 2001.